surgems/ec-events/content/collections/family-rides/sizzler.md

         content:
           -
             type: text
-            text: 'The passenger must be above 1.2m tall to ride.'
+            text: 'The passenger must be 1.2m tall or above to ride.'
     type: additional_info
     enabled: true
 ---